Monkstown Hockey Club

 Monkstown Hockey Club (Irish: Cumann Haca Baile na Manach) is a field hockey club based at Rathdown School in Dún Laoghaire–Rathdown, Ireland.
-The club was founded in 1894 and was originally based in Monkstown, County Dublin.
+The club was founded in 1894 and was originally based in Monkstown, Dublin.
 The club's senior men's team plays in the Men's Irish Hockey League and the Men's Irish Senior Cup.
 The club's senior women's team plays in the Women's Irish Hockey League and the Women's Irish Senior Cup.
 Reserve teams play in the Men's Irish Junior Cup and the Women's Irish Junior Cup.
 Monkstown have also represented Ireland in European competitions, winning the 2013–14 EuroHockey Club Trophy.